cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 ### Hemorrhage - Action

 The renal system regulates glomerular filtration and renal blood flow through the tubuloglomerular feedback mechanism.
 This mechanism is modeled through constriction and dilation of the afferent arteriole as a function of sodium flow rate into the tubules.
 This mechanism is tested through two different hemorrhage scenarios: HemorrhageClass2NoFluid and HemorrhageClass4NoFluid.
 In each scenario, the body loses blood at a rate of 250 mL/min with the differences in class being the length of the bleeding.
 As the patient bleeds, blood volume and mean arterial pressure decrease, causing a reduction in blood flow to the renal system.
 As this decrease happens, the TGF system tries to compensate by dilating the afferent arteriole, reducing the resistance to flow into the glomerular capillaries.
 This balances the filtrate up to a point, but as blood volume and pressure continue to decrease, renal blood flow and glomerular filtration rate see reductions in line with past research @cite corcoran1943effects.
 This is more pronounced as the hemorrhage is allowed to persist.
-Qualitatively, the renal system in %Biogears displays the mechanical trends seen in past research.
+Qualitatively, the renal system in engine displays the mechanical trends seen in past research.

 Table 9 shows the effect seen in the %Renal system.
 For a complete write-up of the hemorrhage scenarios, see the @ref CardiovascularMethodology.